Tips for Developing A Mobile App Backend

 Hello!

-If you need to have a mobile application that competes in the market and is capable of attracting public and generating traffic that later translates into conversions for your business, you need to consume and use external services.
+If you want a mobile application that competes in the market, attracts users, and generates traffic that converts into business results, you need to integrate and consume external services effectively.

 What is an app backend

-Traditionally, a backend has always been considered to go hand in hand with the frontend, that is, that once a web, a mobile application, or any other system was ready, there would not have to be constant requests to external systems.
-This is because they could slow down the user experience.
+Traditionally, a backend has been viewed as tightly coupled with the frontend.
+Once a website, mobile application, or other system was built, it was not expected to make constant requests to external systems, as these could degrade the user experience.

 Factors to consider when creating the backend of your app